-The Düben CollectionThe Düben Collection contains ca. 2,300 musical works in manuscript from the 17th and early 18th centuries and some 25 prints.
+The Düben CollectionThe Düben Collection contains ca. 2,300 musical works in manuscript from the 17th and early 18th centuries and at least 150 prints.
 It was donated to the Uppsala University Library in 1732 by Anders von Düben.

 The collection derives its name from the family Düben whose members served as Hofkapellmeister at the Royal Swedish Court from 1640 to ca. 1726 (Anders Düben 1640-62, his son Gustav Düben 1660-90 and his sons Gustav, 1690-98 and Anders 1698-ca. 1726).